Tesla, Inc.’s Corporate Social Responsibility & Citizenship, Stakeholders

 5. Governments

 Communities.
-Tesla, Inc.’s automotive business directly satisfies the concerns of communities.
+Tesla’s automotive business directly satisfies the concerns of communities.
 Communities are stakeholders that determine brand image through their significant lobbying activities and responses to the business.
-One of the interests of this stakeholder group is to ensure that the natural environment is conserved or protected.
-In this business analysis case, the company’s electric automobiles, batteries and solar panels (through the subsidiary SolarCity) address such interest.
-For example, communities are satisfied with the environmental friendliness of these products.
-Tesla’s corporate citizenship strategy also satisfies this stakeholder group’s interest of benefiting from advanced technologies.
-For example, in 2014, CEO Elon Musk announced that the company would allow other individuals and organizations to use its patents.
-This corporate social responsibility strategy directly benefits communities through development projects that involve such technologies.
-These initiatives emphasize sustainable energy solutions, which are at the core of Tesla’s mission and vision statements.
-In satisfying such community interests, the CSR approach helps promote the company’s public relations (see Tesla Inc.’s Marketing Mix or 4P).
+One of the interests of this stakeholder group is the conservation and protection of the natural environment.
+In this business analysis case, the company’s electric automobiles, batteries, and solar panels address such an interest.
+Communities are satisfied with the environmental friendliness of these products.
+Tesla’s corporate citizenship strategy also satisfies this stakeholder group’s interest in benefiting from advanced technologies.
+For example, under Elon Musk’s leadership, the company is involved in the open-source movement for patents in the automotive and energy industries.
+This corporate social responsibility strategy benefits communities through development projects that involve green technologies.
+These initiatives emphasize sustainable energy solutions, which are at the core of Tesla’s mission statement and vision statement.
+In satisfying such community interests, the CSR approach helps promote the company’s public relations, which is also a component of Tesla’s marketing mix or 4P.

 Customers.
 Customers affect Tesla’s revenues and are interested in product quality and reasonable pricing.
-Given such significant effect, the company gives high priority to these stakeholders in its corporate social responsibility programs.
-To address such interests, the firm seeks new ways of minimizing costs.
-For example, instead of continuing to buy battery cells from Panasonic, Tesla shifts to manufacture, in collaboration with Panasonic, its own batteries to make its electric automobiles more affordable.
-Also, the company expands its network of charging stations to improve accessibility for customers.
+The company gives high priority to these stakeholders in its corporate social responsibility programs.
+To address such interests, the automotive firm seeks new ways of minimizing costs.
+For example, instead of buying battery cells, Tesla manufactures its own batteries to make its electric automobiles more affordable.
+Also, the company is expanding its network of charging stations to improve accessibility for customers.
 This CSR approach improves customer experience and satisfaction.
-These corporate social responsibility efforts ensure that Tesla Inc. satisfies the interests of customers as a stakeholder group.
+These corporate social responsibility efforts ensure that Tesla, Inc. satisfies the interests of customers as a stakeholder group.

 Investors/Shareholders.
-Tesla’s early years depended on a series of funding from investors.
-These stakeholders are important in influencing the company’s capitalization.
+These stakeholders influence Tesla’s capitalization.
 Investors and shareholders have interests in the profitability and growth of the business.
-Tesla’s corporate social responsibility approach addresses these interests through long-term strategies that aim to transform the automotive/transportation and energy market.
-For example, the company’s decision to allow other firms and individuals to use its technology patents is expected to increase market demand for electric vehicles and related products.
+Tesla’s governance and corporate social responsibility approach address these interests through long-term strategies that aim to transform the automotive/transportation and energy market.
+For example, the company’s support for open-source technology patents is expected to increase market demand for electric vehicles and related products.
 This increase in demand is expected to create business growth opportunities for Tesla.
 The sustainability and environmental friendliness ideals in the company’s corporate citizenship approach are also in line with current sociocultural trends.
-As a result, these CSR ideals support business growth.
-Tesla Inc.’s generic competitive strategy and intensive growth strategies aim to maximize profit and contribute to fulfilling this corporate responsibility.
-Considering its profitability in recent years, the company has a corporate social responsibility strategy that continues to improve in satisfying the interests of investors/shareholders as stakeholders of the multinational business.
+As a result, these corporate social responsibility ideals support business growth.
+Tesla’s generic competitive strategy and intensive growth strategies aim to maximize profit and contribute to fulfilling this corporate responsibility.
+Considering its improving profitability, the company has a governance approach and a corporate social responsibility strategy that continue to improve in satisfying the interests of investors/shareholders as stakeholders of the multinational automotive and energy business.

 Governments.
 Tesla, Inc. experiences the effects of governmental action.
-Governments are stakeholders that present requirements, limits and opportunities to businesses.
+Governments are stakeholders that present requirements, limits, and opportunities to businesses.
 This stakeholder group’s interests include legal compliance, as well as business contribution to economic growth.
-With plans for strategic global expansion and an excellent sustainability record, Tesla’s corporate social responsibility strategy satisfies these interests.
+With plans for strategic global expansion and an excellent sustainability record, Tesla satisfies these interests through its corporate social responsibility strategy.
 Also, governments impose requirements that influence operational tactics.
-Tesla Inc.’s operations management approach is implemented in line with these concerns.
+Tesla’s operations management approach is implemented in line with these concerns.
 For example, the company’s supply chain management for its automobile production complies with government regulations on material sourcing.

 Tesla’s corporate social responsibility efforts are satisfactory in addressing the interests of most of its stakeholders.
 However, the company can improve its CSR programs to improve its performance in supporting communities and investors/shareholders.
 For example, to improve CSR effectiveness in satisfying communities, Tesla, Inc. can implement new community development programs.
 Also, the company must increase its efforts in international expansion to address the interests of shareholders/investors in benefiting from the automotive business.
-These recommendations are expected to enhance Tesla’s corporate social responsibility standing.
+These recommendations focus on enhancing Tesla’s corporate social responsibility and governance standing.

-Business expansion adds to the fulfillment of Tesla Inc.’s corporate responsibilities.
+Business expansion adds to the fulfillment of Tesla’s corporate social responsibilities.
 The company adjusts its strategies to fulfill and maintain corporate citizenship goals.
-For example, strategies are developed according to current and emerging changes, such as the trends shown in the PESTEL/PESTLE analysis of Tesla Inc. The company manages these changes through programs and initiatives for sustainable operations and products, green technologies, and other ecological approaches.
+For example, strategies are developed according to current and emerging industry changes, such as the trends shown in the PESTLE/PESTEL analysis of Tesla, Inc. The company manages these changes through programs and initiatives for sustainable operations and products, green technologies, and other ecological approaches.

 References